 Boats will leak that’s a given, having a pump with you is about as important as your PFD.
 Don’t leave this part of your kit at home.

 Both AIRE and Alpacka Rafts also come with repair kits (which I’m bad about taking with me) however if you pop something it would be great to have a way to repair the rip or tear on the river.
-Although I would prefer to never test a boats durability more than is needed.
+Although I would prefer to never test the durability of a boat more than is needed.

 At $1,100 the build configuration shown above for an Alpacka Raft is a heck of a deal, just think about how much your last AT / splitboard setup cost or that fancy mountain bike sitting atop your roof rack.
 Most likely it’s well over the cost of this raft.

 Whereas the AIRE BAKraft Expedition comes in with a retail price of $1,999.00 or $1,549 for their BAKraft Hybrid making it a little more of an upfront investment.
 One thing to note is the old-timers around here in Jackson, WY have had their rafts for well over 10 years.
 And most likely will easily be able to get another 10 plus years out of the same rafts.

 Other Gear: you’ll need a paddle, ideally a 2 piece paddle like the Carlisle Magic Mystic ($59.49 Backcountry), or a 1 piece standard paddle for more technical whitewater.
 A PFD should always be worn while packrafting, this is not the same as going inner tubing, it’s a sport we recommend you never consume alcohol while doing especially.

 Depending on where you plan to float, dry pants and even a dry top are recommended.
 For the Alpacka Raft, I tested dry pants are a must as the self-bailing model takes on a lot of water if you want to stay 100% dry look for another boat from Alpacka or AIRE.
 As for helmets if you’re running class 3 or above it’s a good habit to have a helmet, for mellower floats a sunhat may do the trick.